The Problem

 Use Cases

-- Content aggregation and curation
+- Content aggregation and monitoring

 - Headless search API